AdelKS/LinuxGamingGuide/README.md

 This is the library that maps DirectX 8-11 (Windows) to Vulkan (Multi-platform and open source) so games that are meant for Windows work on Linux.
 It's better than wine's built-in mapper called WineD3D.
 This is built in Proton and you don't need to install it!

-You can compile your own latest one with some "better" compiler optimizations if you wish, and that's what I am doing but I have no idea about the possible FPS benefits of doing that.
+You can compile your own latest one with some "better" compiler optimizations (`proton-cachyos` is shipped that way) if you wish, and that's what I am doing but I have no idea about the possible FPS benefits of doing that.
 To do so you will need to put what DXVK's compile script gives you in `~/.local/share/lutris/runtime/dxvk/`.
 Link here: https://github.com/doitsujin/dxvk

 ```shell
 git clone https://github.com/doitsujin/dxvk.git